RickWong/fetch-plus/README.md

 ## Features

 - Uses the standard Fetch API.
-- Builder-interface to configure the generic REST API client as you need.
+- Generic interface to communicate with any REST API client as you need.
 - Runs in Node and browsers.
 (BYO Fetch API and Promises polyfills though)

 ## Installation